Black holes have more states than those giving the Bekenstein-Hawking entropy: a simple argument

 It is often assumed that the maximum number of independent states a black hole may contain is $N_{BH}=e^{S_{BH}}$, where $S_{BH}=A/4$ is the Bekenstein-Hawking entropy and $A$ the horizon area in Planck units.
 I present a simple and straightforward argument showing that the number of states that can be distinguished by local observers inside the hole must be greater than this number.

-There are several arguments supporting the idea that the thermodynamical interaction between a black hole and its surroundings is well described by treating the black hole as a system with $N_{BH}=e^{A/4}$ (orthogonal) states, where $A$ is the horizon area in Planck units $\hbar=G=c=1$.
-These arguments are convinging.
-However, it has then become fashionable to deduce from this fact that the black hole itself cannot have more than $N_{BH}$ states (see for instance the discussion in \cite{don} and references therein).
-I present here an argument indicating that this further step is wrong and that the actual number $N$ of independent states of a black hole of area $A$ can be larger than $N_{BH}$.
+There are convincing arguments supporting the idea that the thermodynamical interactions between a black hole and its surroundings are well described by treating the black hole as a system {with} \be N=e^{A/4} \ee (orthogonal) states, where $A$ is the area of the surface enclosing the black hole in Planck units $\hbar=G=c=1$.
+These arguments are convincing.
+However, it has since become fashionable to deduce that the black hole itself cannot have more than $e^{A/4}$ states, as the number of states on a region enclosed in a sphere of radius $A$ cannot be larger than $e^{A/4}$ (see, for instance, the discussion in \cite{don} and the references therein).
+Here, I present an argument indicating that this further step is wrong: the actual number $N$ of independent states enclosed inside a surface of area $A$ can be larger than $e^{A/4}$.

-The possibility of a distinction between $N$ and $N_{BH}$ is opened by the fact that according to classical general relativity the interaction between a black hole and its surroundings is entirely determined by what happen in the vicinity of the horizon.
-This may be true in general, and therefore it is possible that $N_{BH}$ counts only states that can be distinguishable from the exterior, which may be called ``surface" states.
-On the other hand, $N$ counts also states that can be distinguished by local observables \emph{inside} the horizon.
-Here I argue that to have more states than $N_{BH}$ is not just a possibility: it follows from elementary considerations of causality.
+The possibility of a distinction between $N$ and $e^{A/4}$ is because, according to classical general relativity, the interaction between a black hole and its surroundings is entirely determined by what happens in the vicinity of the horizon.
+This may be true in general; therefore, it is possible that $e^{A/4}$ counts only states that can be distinguishable from the exterior, which may be called ``surface'' states.
+These and only these may be those governing the thermodynamical interactions with the exterior.
+Instead, $N$ also counts states that can be distinguished by local observables \emph{inside} the horizon.
+Here, I argue that to have more states than $e^{A/4}$ is not just a possibility: it follows from elementary considerations \mbox{of causality}.